 - what the teaching strategies of the educational system happen to be at the time

 - what a country’s culture and traditions dictate

-Nowadays, for the most part, emphasis is put on learning to master the four skills simultaneously (listening, speaking, reading, writing).
+Nowadays, for the most part, emphasis is put on learning to master the four skills simultaneously (listening, speaking, reading, writing) with a heavy focus on the speaking component (at least in Western countries).
 And in many countries, there is still a heavy focus on grammar.

 I always get very worked up when I start speaking about grammar.
 I mean, have you ever seen a baby learning grammar before it learned to speak??!